Audio Editing and Podcasting

 We encourage you to read this great NPR piece - "Starting Your Podcast: A Guide for Students".

-- Simple audio recordings can be made on your mobile device or laptop using the executable programs Voice Recorder (Windows) or Voice Memos (Mac).
-These programs come installed by default on most Windows and Mac computers.
+- Recording: Simple audio recordings can be made on your mobile device or laptop using the executable programs Voice Recorder (Windows) or Voice Memos (Mac).
 Keep in mind that the quality of your recordings is bounded by the quality of your microphone and the quality of the environment in which you are recording.
-High-quality microphones which plug into the USB port of your computer can be checked out from the front desk of the library.
+High-quality microphones can be checked out from the library Information Desk.

-- A common program for audio editing is the open source Audacity.
+- Editing and Mixing: A common program for audio editing is the open source Audacity.
 Audacity is available on all platforms and is completely free.
 Comprehensive FAQs for Audacity are available here and here.

 Video Production and Storytelling